eniac/mu2sls/README.md

 Interfacing with MongoDB is actually very simple, we get a client (the client has a pool by default) and then get a database, a collection, and then we perform the operations that we need.

+### Interface two serverless services together

+We are now ready to interface TextService with UrlShortenService (they are both implemented in serverless).

+__TODO:__ Debug why that doesn't work!

 ## TODO Items <a name="todo-items"></a>

+* Figure out what correctness means for a persistent serverless implementation.
+This means sketch the spec of the translation; what is it trying to achieve.
+Then we can decide what to do with each call and invocation, and response.

 * Figure out the difficulties of stateful microservices and figure out if we can lift their implementation to be transparent persistence usage.

+* Investigate services that would require non-persistent state.
+Authentication service (session variable), service that gets paginated results and has next pointer.

 * TODO: The HTTP transport also needs to be modified so that it can understand the error messages that OpenFaaS returns.